Mongolia trade strategy seeks to implement market-oriented reforms and to reduce reliance on the mining industry.

 Exports

 Since the 1990’s revolution, the change in the state of Mongolian export reflects the change in the state of the political landscape.
-In accordance with the National Statistics Office, 81% of the exports were to Russia and 0.7% to China in 1990, and in 2018, 92% of the total exports were to China versus only just 1% to Russia.
+In accordance with the National Statistics Office, 81% of the exports were to Russia and 0.7% to China in 1990, whereas in 2023, 80% of the total exports were to China versus only just 1% to Russia.
 As of now, the main exports products (as a percent of total exports) are coal (40%), copper concentrate (29%), gold (2%), crude oil (6%), iron ore (5%), and cashmere (5%).

 Imports